jcraigk/blog/_posts/2024-08-22-devise-to-sorcery.md

   delete "logout", to: "user_sessions#destroy", as: :logout
 ```

 We begin with our OAuth routes for external provider logins, then define our resources which include users, sessions, and password resets.
-We also define a couple of convenience methods so we can use `login_path` and `logout_path` in our controller logic.
+We also define a couple of convenience methods so we can use `login_path` and `logout_path` in our controller.

 ## Controllers

-Now we need to implement our controller logic using Sorcery's core methods (`login`, `logout`, `current_user`, etc).
+Now we get to implement our controller logic using Sorcery's core methods (`login`, `logout`, `current_user`, etc).
 We'll end up with four controllers:

 ```
 app/controllers/oauth/sorcery_controller.rb